ENROLL NOW in 'Script School'!

 Extra Credit: Who would you cast in your script?

 Module 6 - The Big Finish!
-(May 7)
+(May 14 w/ study session on May 20)

 Act 3 structure; final sequences; successful resolutions to plot and character arcs.